gfs/StreamRegex/README.md

 ```

 ## How it works
 A sliding buffer is used across the stream.
 The `OverlapSize` parameter is the amount of overlap buffer to use to ensure no matches are missed across buffer boundaries.
+Always ensure that the Overlap is sufficient for the length of the matches you want to find.

 https://github.com/gfs/StreamRegex/blob/fce9cdbbe5bdcf3629ece9547a4c5230b941d072/StreamRegex.Extensions/SlidingBufferExtensions.cs#L206-L245
 ## Benchmarks